 That loss was Hawkins’ fifth in six decisions that year.
 He would finish the season with a record of 5-12.
 Four weeks after Hawkins pitched his no-hitter-NOT, George Steinbrenner was suspended for his role in the Spira affair.
 The Yankees would end up in last place in their division in 1990, with the embarrassing record of 65-97.
 It was certainly not a great time to be a Yankee fan.

-Hawkins shares his birthday with this former Yankee catcher and frequent postseason Yankee opponent.
+Hawkins shares his birthday with this Yankee reliever and this former Yankee catcher and frequent postseason Yankee opponent.